-This event will equip building owners and developers with the information needed to identify whether there are opportunities for community energy on their estate and how to develop successful partnerships with community energy organisations.
-To book your place visit Eventbrite Together we can deliver ambitious carbon-saving targets for our region.
-The event will cover: Delivering […]
+We held a successful event to equip building owners and developers with the information needed to understand the benefits of community energy, identify whether there are opportunities for community energy on their estate and how to develop successful partnerships with community energy organisations.
+It was fascinating to hear from Bev and Mark, both leading large […]

 Quantum coordinated and faciliated a workshop to develop the Community Energy Action Plan for Greater Manchester and to write up the results into the Action Plan for the COALESCCE project and a summary for the Green Summit 2019.
 We devised the event format,recruited speakers, produced an event pack and carried out marketing and participant recruitment. […]